What is OCR?

 Increased Efficiency

-OCR removes the tedious task of manual data entry and speeds up the process of digitizing documents.
+OCR removes the tedious task of manual data entry and speeds up digitizing documents.
 Whether it is invoices, forms, or historical records, OCR can process them quickly and accurately.

 Cost Reduction

 By reducing the need for manual data entry, businesses can save a significant amount of money.
-This cost-effective approach also lowers the risk of errors and helps prevent costly mistakes.
+This approach also reduces errors and helps avoid costly mistakes.

 Improved Accessibility